School Street FAQs

 Examples of School Street schemes have shown that encouraging support from the school and community is key to success.
 Cohorts of well-informed parents and residents will be the best advocate to inform future decision making.

-School Streets can be a singular or combination of initiatives and infrastructure that may include highway signage and lining, parking or access restrictions, barriers (permanent or temporary) and other highway improvements.
+School Streets can be a singular or combination of initiatives and infrastructure that may include highway signage and lining, parking or access restrictions and other highway improvements.

-All schools participating in the trial will be fully engaged with their School Street and a range of in-school activities undertaken during the trial.
+All schools participating in the School Street initiatives will be fully engaged with their School Street and a range of in-school activities undertaken.
 The school will be encouraged to work with their wider community to ensure a clear understanding of the School Street and how it runs is communicated.

 Where will the traffic go?

-The impact of the School Street should not negatively impact surrounding roads or communities.
-Monitoring will be in place before and during the trial to ensure the situation is managed.
+The impact of the School Street should not negatively impact surrounding roads or communities, however monitoring will be in place to ensure the situation is managed.

 Where possible pre-identified park and stride locations will be promoted as the best place to park.